functionless/functionless/README.md

 There are two aspects to Functionless:

 1. Type-Safe wrappers of CDK L2 Constructs
-2. An AppsyncFunction with a TypeScript function representing the Appsync Resolver Pipeline
+2. An AppsyncFunction which represents the Appsync Resolver Pipeline

 ### Type-Safe Wrappers - Function and Table

 You must wrap your CDK L2 Constructs in the corresponding wrapper provided by functionless.
 At this time, we currently support AWS Lambda Functions and AWS DynamoDB Tables.

 **Function**:

+The `Function` wrapper annotates an `aws_lambda.Function` with a TypeScript function signature.
+This signature controls how the Function can be called from within an AppsyncFunction.

 ```ts
 import { aws_lambda } from "aws-cdk-lib";